Chris Martin (footballer, born 1988): Bristol City

 On 3 September 2020, Martin joined Championship club Bristol City on a two-year deal after being released by Derby.
 He scored his first goal for Bristol City in a 4-0 EFL Cup win against Northampton Town on 16 September 2020.

-In June 2022 he signed a new one year contract at Ashton Gate with a further one year option.
+In June 2022 he signed a new one-year contract at Ashton Gate with a further one year option.

 On 31 January 2023, Martin left Bristol City by mutual agreement.

 QPR

 Martin signed a short-term contract with Queens Park Rangers on 6 February 2023.
-He scored on his debut coming off the bench in a 2-1 home defeat to Millwall.
+He made a scoring start to his time with the club, pulling a goal back in a debut defeat to Millwall.
+He enterered into contract discussions at the end of the season, however opted to leave the club upon the expiration of his contract.